YuxingLiu/CarND-Traffic-Sign-Classifier-Project/README.md

 | 41        |   End of no passing           |   210         |   30          |   60      |
 | 42        |   End of no passing by vehicles over 3.5 metric tons | 210 | 30|  90      |

 The traffic signs distribution in the training set is plotted below.
 It can be observed that the number of each sign varies dramatically in each dataset, but their distrubution trends are similar among three datasets.
 It basically means some signs are expected to see more frequently than the others.
-Therefore, the relative ratio of signs is kept unchanged when augmenting the data.
+Therefore, the relative ratio of signs is kept unchanged later in training set augmentation.

 ![alt text][image2]